This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat a variety of healthy foods: Healthy foods include fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
 Ask if you need to be on a special diet.

-- Maintain a healthy weight: Ask your primary healthcare provider if you need to lose weight and how much you need to lose.
+- Maintain a healthy weight: Ask your healthcare provider if you need to lose weight and how much you need to lose.
 Ask for help with a weight loss program.

 - Exercise: Begin to exercise slowly and do more as you get stronger.
-Talk with your primary healthcare provider before you start an exercise program.
+Talk with your healthcare provider before you start an exercise program.

 - Limit alcohol: Your risk for polyps increases the more you drink.